 You’ve heard of it, I’m sure.
-Whether that be from a news story, healthcare provider, or on the morning radio show on the way into work, you’re likely acutely aware if your BMI is in some “normal” range or if it’s not.
+Whether that be from a news story, healthcare provider, or on the morning radio show on the way into work, you’re likely acutely aware if your BMI is in the “normal” range or if it’s not.

 BMI stands for “Body Mass Index” and I believe it’s among the lamest tools for measuring someone’s individual health risk for chronic conditions.